SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/seamless-view.md

 ```

 The payment menu should appear with the payer information displayed above the
 menu.
 The payer can select their preferred payment instrument and pay.
+The
+example with shipping address is for all goods (physical and digital), the one
+without shipping address is for digital products only.

 {:.text-center}
+![screenshot of the authenticated implementation seamless view payment menu mixed][seamless-payment-menu-mixed]

+{:.text-center}
-![screenshot of the mac model seamless view payment menu][seamless-view-mac-payment-menu]
+![screenshot of the authenticated implementation seamless view payment menu digital][seamless-payment-menu-digital]

 Once the payer has completed the purchase, you can perform a GET towards the
 `paymentOrders` resource to see the purchase state.